Article Updated: March 24th 2025.

 Irraishaimase!
 You’ll hear this friendly greeting welcoming you whenever you enter Japanese stores.
 If you are visiting Japan for the first time you might want to know the correct way to respond.
 Actually you don’t need to say anything!
-Even if it’s just you and the owner in the store.
 Having said that, you can always give a quick smile and small bow of the head in such a situation.
-Want to know more Japan tips like these?
-Read on and we will go through the time saving ones as well as the face saving ones!

 So, what do you need to know before you travel to Japan?
-In this post, we will cover 15 essential Japan travel tips to help you get the most out of your time in the country.
-Having lived in Japan for 18 years and worked at a globally recognised Japan tour operator for 2 years, we’d like to think the following advice will be helpful and will allow you to fully experience the best of Japan while you are there!
+In this post, we will cover 18 essential Japan travel tips to help you get the most out of your time in this amazing country.

 Is it worth buying a Japan Rail Pass?
 The likelihood is yes especially if you are taking more than 4 long Shinkansen (bullet train) journeys across country.
-But what is the Japan Rail Pass exactly?
-It’s a multi-use hop on and hop ticket for foreign tourists* that can be fantastic value for money when travelling in Japan.
+But what is the Japan Rail Pass (or JRP for short) exactly?
+It’s a multi-use hop-on and hop-off ticket for foreign tourists* that can be fantastic value for money when travelling in Japan.
 It’s valid for Shinkansens (excluding the fastest Nozomi and Mizuho services), Express trains, Rapid trains and Local trains.
 You can buy 3 Standard carriage options with different durations – 7 days, 14 days and 21 days.

-One thing to remember is that you will want to consider how many nights you want to stay in each destination.
-You definitely don’t want to rush around like crazy and get tired ticking off sightseeing boxes.
+One thing to keep in mind is that you will want to consider how many nights you want to stay in each destination.
+You definitely don’t want to rush around and get tired ticking off sightseeing boxes.
 The seven day route above works if you are willing to stay less than 2 nights in either Hiroshima or Osaka.
 Here is where planning before you fly to Japan is best.
 Have a look at places on your bucket list, look at train prices on Jorudan or HyperDia, and then decide if you need the JR Pass or not.

 * You can get the JR Pass if you are a Japanese citizen provided that you have proof that you have been living abroad for 10 consecutive years or more.

 When planning out your journeys for Japan, you’ll find Jorudan super helpful.
 You can either use the website or app for free to search in English how to get from one destination to another by train, plane and airport shuttle buses.
-Jorudan gives you 6 route options for each search along with the cost of the trip and the journey time.
+Jorudan gives you 6 route options for each search along with the cost of the trip and the journey time, including when travelling to Hokkaido, the hot springs in Hakone, or the mountains of Nagano.

-HyperDia was a popular alternative to Jorudan, however they stopped providing actual train times earlier in the year.
-This means you can only see the average train journey times.
-Jorudan continues to provide train departure, transfer, and arrival times which is why we would recommend it at this stage.
-You can also use Jorudan’s Rail Pass search feature which only shows you journeys you can take with the JRP rail pass.
+Jorudan also provides train departure, transfer, and arrival times which is why we would recommend it.
+You can use Jorudan’s Rail Pass handy search feature too which only shows you journeys you can take with the JRP rail pass.
 Essentially all the train journeys except Nozomi and Mizuho trains.

 Extra tip: Remember that when travelling to Osaka, the Shinkansen bullet train station is called Shin-Osaka.